LobotomyTH/xash3d-fwgs_dc/README.md

 1) Build filesystem `cd filesystem && make` and ref_gldc `cd ref/gldc && make`
 2) Compile engine at root dir: `make 1ST_READ.BIN`

 You can support port for acquering dev tools at https://boosty.to/maximqad

+## What can be done:

+-OGG and Opus sound support.
+This will likely be superior in every way to the currently available sound system in this version of Xash3d_FWGS.
+Support for these formats has been added to FWGS in late 2024, but has not been implemented here